5 Perfect Cheese Pairings for German Beers

 That deep red tone that’s characteristic of Oktoberfest beers is a product of the particular malt used in the recipe.

-While one of the common traits of an Oktoberfest beer is that it’s easy to drink and pairs well with food in general, we do need to proceed thoughtfully when selecting potential partners for our star beer.
+While one of the most common traits of an Oktoberfest beer is that it’s easy to drink and pairs well with food in general, we do need to proceed thoughtfully when selecting potential partners for our star beer.

-Despite the bit above about how beer and cheese are twin ferments separated at birth, it is possible to create non-ideal pairings.
-Here’s my top tip for avoiding this:
+Despite the bit above about how beer and cheese are twin ferments separated at birth, it is possible to create non-ideal pairings in the sense that the cheese could potentially get lost, overshadowed by its more flavorful partner.

-Steer clear of delicate, bloomy rind goat cheeses, for example, when looking for a mate for your Oktoberfest brew of choice.
-Anything really mildly or subtly flavored could easily be drowned out by the flavor of the beer, so think about more pungent, savory, nutty, and rich cheeses for this pairing instead.
+Steer clear of more delicate dairy selections when looking for a mate for your Oktoberfest brew of choice.
+While they won’t make or break your feast, anything too mildly or subtly flavored could easily be drowned out by the flavor of the beer.

 When in doubt, don’t be afraid to ask your local cheesemonger for a recommendation!